 It's the context that matters.

 So when it comes to translating the language of the horse, it's best to avoid fixed assumptions and 'false' beliefs and to always take the context into consideration.
 Remember, the map is never the territory.
 You have to take in the whole situation, not just a part of it, to understand why the horse does what it does at a certain moment and situation.

 It’s up to us as the rider/handler to notice and do our best to assess.
 We must observe carefully and know our horse to figure out exactly what it means.
 So let's investigate the backward position of the ears.

 Backward positioned ears

-Here's a list of what the ears can mean when they are positioned backwards:
+Here's a list of what the ears can mean when they are positioned backward:

-- When a horse wants to have another horse or a human out of his way, he will pin his ears completely flat (see the picture).
+- When a horse wants to have another horse or a human out of his way, he will pin his ears completely flat.

 - He might pin his ears backwards during riding because the saddle or the bit doesn't fit properly.
-A bad saddle or wrong bit causes al kinds of problems which can be expressed throught the position of the ears.
+A bad saddle or wrong bit causes all kinds of problems which can be expressed through the position of the ears.